jelknernvcc/ghcictwebsite/source/sections/db/goals/session10.md

 Give [this tutorial](https://seaborn.pydata.org/tutorial.html) a skim.
 There's no need to write any code or submit anything for this reading—just familiarize yourself with Seaborn’s capabilities.
 Next class, we'll use Seaborn to make visualizations from our Pandas datasets.

 ### Prepare for the Arlington 2050 Project
-- Share your own vision of what Arlington will look like in 2050
+- Share your own vision of what Arlington will look like in 2050.
+Share your opinion here: [A Postcard from the Future!](https://publicinput.com/arlington2050).
+Here's the specific request from the organizer:
+> "I’m also curious—have they identified any teen-specific pain points
+> in their own lives in Arlington, that we might be able to address with
+> them, for future generations?
+Thoughts on transit in Arlington,
+> climate concerns, technology and AI, approaches to high school education,
+> teen mental health/teen programs—or something on their radar that’s a
+> big deal to them, but that we wouldn’t have even thought of?
+I want
+> to capitalize on their expertise!"

 - Listen to this podcast - it's a fun, gentile introduction to the math behind some of the natural language concepts we'll be playing with in the next few classes: [< Two Heartbeats A Minute](https://www.npr.org/transcripts/809336135)